 - What is the impact of different predatory mites?

 - How many mites are needed to cause fruit damage?

 A snapshot of the results can be viewed in the factsheet: Redberry mite update 2019

 Thanks to all growers and consultants who have participated in the sampling program and continue to be such an important part of this research.

-To take part in this project or register for updates, please contact Dr Stephen Quarrell on firstname.lastname@example.org
+To register for updates, please contact Dr Stephen Quarrell on firstname.lastname@example.org